+Last year Clearwood provided water to all its residents from two separate well sites, the first being wells 1&2 (this well field is S03) which is in div.1 at a depth of approximately 86 ft.
+Combined, this well site produces about 416 gpm.
 Clearwood is in the final stages of replacing well #4 with two new wells located in div.8 at a depth of 170 ft, well #6 and #7 will pump 425 gpm combined.
 This site has a water treatment plant due to the high levels of iron and manganese in the ground water.
 All well sites are treated with sodium hydroxide to raise the PH levels, due to the naturally occurring low Ph levels out of the ground.
-The new well site is planned to be fully operational in 2023.
+The new well site is planned to be fully operational in 2024.